All Episodes

 Where is it?

-There'll be one right there in Times Square, right beside where you work, um at you know St. Malachi's and it and we're actually hosting uh that'll be at 7 30.
+There will be one right there in Times Square, right beside where you work at Tim Malachi's.

 So when a lot of people are walking into Broadway to watch those shows, there will be all these kings and queens that will be going down the red carpet right there in Times Square, right beside you.